Synthetic cannabinoids: Latvia

 JWH-018, JWH-073, CP 47,497 (and its homologues), and HU-210, as well as leonotis leonurus, have been all banned in Latvia since 2005.
 After the first confirmed lethal case from the use of legal drugs in late 2013, parliament significantly increased the number of temporarily banned substances used in Spice and similar preparations.
 In April 2014, parliament made selling of the temporarily banned substances a criminal offense.

 Poland

 JWH-018 and many of the herbs mentioned on the ingredient lists of Spice and similar preparations were made illegal in May 2009.
 The bill was passed by Polish Sejm and Polish Senat and was signed by the President.

 Romania

 Spice was made illegal in Romania in February 2010.
 In September 2018, Spice was made legal for personal use.
-A new law is being discussed to make spice illegal for personal use again.
+A new law was passed in 2019 to make spice illegal for personal use again.

 Russia

 In April 2009, the Chief Medical Officer of the Russian Federation issued a resolution on reinforcing control over the sales of smoking-blends.
 These blends, marketed under the trade names AM-HI-CO, Dream, Spice (Gold, Diamond), Zoom, Ex-ses, Yucatán Fire and others, have been declared to contain Salvia divinorum, Hawaiian wood rose, and blue lotus, and are prohibited to be sold.
 These substances have been found to have "psychotropic, narcotic effects, contain poisonous components and represent potential threat for humans".
 The resolution does not mention JWH-018 or other synthetic cannabinoids.
 In January 2010, the Russian government issued a statement including 23 synthetic cannabinoids found in smoking blends Hawaiian Rose and Blue Lotus on the list of prohibited narcotic and psychotropic substances.

 About 780 new psychoactive substances were added to the list from 2011 to 2014.
 The drug-makers avoided all the bans by making slight changes to the drugs.
 In the autumn of 2014, more than 2000 Spice consumers in Russia sought medical attention, 1000 were admitted to hospitals, and 40 people died.
 In October 2014, President Vladimir Putin brought in a bill that increased the penalty for selling or consuming smoking blends from a fine to up to eight years in prison.